-The Texas A&M University College of Medicine Office of CME accredits a wide variety of Regularly Scheduled Series (RSS) CME offerings.
-These are Live CME activities that (1) have multiple sessions, (2) occur on an ongoing basis (offered weekly, monthly, or quarterly) and (3) are primarily planned by and presented to Texas A&M University College of Medicine Office of CME faculty.
+The Texas A&M University School of Medicine accredits a wide variety of Regularly Scheduled Series (RSS) CME offerings.
+These are Live CME activities that (1) have multiple sessions, (2) occur on an ongoing basis (offered weekly, monthly, or quarterly) and (3) are primarily planned by and presented to Texas A&M University School of Medicine faculty.
 Examples of activities that are planned and presented as a regularly scheduled series are Education Grand Rounds (EGRs), and CSTR Grand Rounds.